ovinc/weatho/README.md

 There are also options to download the data directly as .json files in a folder and work from this data (see below).

-For detailed examples, see the *Examples.ipynb* notebook.
+For detailed examples, see the *Examples.ipynb* notebook (https://github.com/ovinc/weatho/blob/master/Examples.ipynb).

 # Contents